- What is Disenrollment?

 - What are your choices for continuing Medicare Prescription Drug Coverage if you leave a Cigna-HealthSpring plan?

-If you leave a Cigna-HealthSpring plan you may have the choice of joining another Medicare Prescription Drug Plan or in a Medicare Health Plan (such as a Medicare HMO or PPO) with prescription drug coverage if any of these types of plans are available in your area and they are accepting new members.
+If you leave a Cigna-HealthSpring plan you may have the choice of joining another Medicare Prescription Drug Plan or Medicare Health Plan (such as a Medicare HMO or PPO) with prescription drug coverage if any of these types of plans are available in your area and they are accepting new members.
 Cigna-Healthspring offers many plan options depending upon your need.
 You may review your options by using our ZIP code search which will show you the plans available in your area.